Important Terminologies in Term Insurance Explained

 Generally, every insurance policy has a free look period that refers to the duration within which you can dismiss the insurance plan without paying penalties.
 However, this time span may vary from one policy to another.12.
 Grace Period

-If a policyholder plans to withdraw the insurance policy before the maturity period, the insurance provider pays a specific amount to them, known as the Surrender Value.
-Hence, before availing an insurance policy, you should check in their terms and conditions whether it provides a surrender value as every insurance company does not give this facility.
-If they offer a surrender value, check how much its amount will be.14.
-Paid-up Value
+If a policyholder plans to withdraw the insurance policy before the maturity period, the insurance provider pays them a specific amount known as the Surrender Value.
+Hence, before availing of an insurance policy, you should check its terms and conditions to see whether it provides a surrender value, as every insurance company does not give this facility.

 If you stop paying the premiums subsequent to a particular period of time, the insurer will give you the option to convert your insurance plan into a reduced paid-up plan.
 In this option, the amount of sum assured is reduced according to the number of paid-up premiums.
-If a policyholder stops paying premiums after 3 years, they may get this opportunity as long as the policy has collected substantial policy value.

 Can two term insurance policies be purchased together?